-Drive more efficient operations with automated failovers and testing, and ensure the data, applications, and critical systems are recovered when you need them in the order that you need them in
+Drive more efficient operations with automated failovers and testing, and ensure that your data, applications, and critical systems are recovered — when you need them, and in the order you need them.

 Customer satisfaction is the single most important aspect of any business as it leads to additional sales, reputational growth, and “word of mouth” recommendations.
 That’s why Acronis is honored to be named an October 2019 Gartner Peer Insights Customers’ Choice for its Disaster Recovery as a Service (DRaaS) offering.

 Frequently Asked Questions

 - What’s the difference between backup and disaster recovery solutions?

 Backups are simple; they are copy of your corporate systems and data that can be used to bring a failed system back online.
 Disaster recovery refers to a more advanced form of system copies that include processing capabilities.

 Disaster recovery solutions allow companies to quickly resume business-critical workloads after cyberattacks, natural disasters, or server failures.
 The disaster recovery process normally involves a separate physical or cloud site to restore data.
 Every disaster recovery solution aims to help businesses operate as usual.
 Since business continuity depends on high availability, disaster recovery strategies depend on tight RPOs and RTOs.

 - What goes into a disaster recovery plan?

 Your business has its own unique data requirements, so a good plan will minimize the complexity of the disaster recovery process.
 To define the correct approach to creating a disaster recovery plan for your business, you will need to assess the applications, process, and cost versus risk.